asusoda/soda-internal-api/README.md

 # soda-internal-api
+This project provides a modular internal API and Discord bot for the SoDA (Software Developers Association) student organization.
+It includes several modules:

+1. **Discord Bot with Jeopardy Game**: A Discord bot that allows members to play Jeopardy-style games in Discord channels
+2. **Points Tracking System**: For tracking member participation and contributions
+3. **Event Calendar Integration**: Syncs events between Notion and Google Calendar
+4. **Summarizer Module**: Provides AI-powered summaries of Discord channel conversations using natural language date queries
-This project provides a web-based control panel for managing a Jeopardy-themed Discord bot.
-The control panel, built with React, allows authorized users to toggle the bot's status and schedule new Jeopardy games by uploading a JSON file.
-The server side, developed using Flask, handles API requests, Discord bot interactions, and game management.
+5. **Web Control Panel**: Built with React, allows authorized users to manage the bot, games, and other features

+The server side is developed using Flask, handling API requests, Discord bot interactions, and data management across all modules.

+## Key Features

+### Summarizer Module
+The summarizer module provides AI-powered summaries of Discord channel conversations:

+- **Natural Language Date Queries**: Users can request summaries with intuitive time expressions:
+  - `/summarize last week`
+  - `/summarize january to february`
+  - `/summarize the past 3 days`

+- **Smart Formatting**: Provides well-structured summaries with:
+  - Action items with assignees
+  - Conversation topics and key takeaways
+  - Citations linking to original messages

+See [Summarizer Module Documentation](modules/summarizer/README.md) for more details.

 ## Requirements